kokoc30/ProcureFlow/README.md

 2. In [Render Dashboard](https://dashboard.render.com), click **New > Blueprint** and connect the repo.
 3. Render detects `render.yaml` and creates the web service automatically.
 4. In the service **Environment** tab, set `WATSONX_API_KEY` and `WATSONX_PROJECT_ID` if you want live AI features.
 5. Deploy.
-The app will be available at `https://procureflow.onrender.com` (or your chosen name).
+The app will be available at [https://procureflow-xj71.onrender.com](https://procureflow-xj71.onrender.com).

 The app runs without Watsonx credentials — agents fall back to deterministic templates.